 “Preparing students for jobs that haven’t been invented” I first saw this statement almost seven years ago as I viewed Karl Fisch’s original “Did You Know” It’s one of those important statements that has generated many great conversations.

 In our attempt to place some more context on that declaration I’ve been noticing a trend of late.
 Many people in my circles, those that advocate change and change that revolves around technology, have developed a kind of exemplary model student that demonstrates the potential that exists as a result of the web.
 The web has enabled and empowered otherwise less privileged students to develop their pathways and own businesses and passions.
 And this is often associated with the start-up culture.
 The design-minded, coding entrepreneur working in Silicon Valley making millions.
 Exhibit A:

 Let me say first; I like much of this video.
-I like the fact that it suggests schools should be teaching coding and programming.
+I like the fact that it suggests schools should be teaching coding and programming, although I think an hour might be enough.
 I tweeted it out as a conversation starter about what schools should be teaching students.
-That said, I was reminded quickly of the direct association with coding and startups.
-When we think … Read the rest
+That said, I was reminded quickly of the direct … Read the rest

 It's not like I have nothing else to do but when people ask "Where do you find the time?" it's usually not because they think what I've done is so amazing but rather so dumb or insignificant.